HousedHorse/3004-final/notes.md

 ### Mapping objects to collections

+- TODO: work on me!!

 ### Model transformations

+- TODO: work on me!!

 ### Mapping associations to collections

+- TODO: work on me!!

 ### Mapping associations to storage

+- TODO: work on me!!

 ### Buried associations

+- TODO: work on me!!

 ### Association tables

+- TODO: work on me!!

 ### Vertical/horizontal mapping of inheritance to storage

+- TODO: work on me!!